Skip to main content

 Understanding Autism: Your Guide to the Diagnostic Process

-Navigating the autism diagnostic process can feel overwhelming, but knowing what to expect can help you feel more prepared.
-Below, we answer common questions about the evaluation process and how to support your child.
+Navigating the autism diagnostic process can feel overwhelming, but understanding what to expect can make it more manageable.

 What are the first steps in the autism diagnostic process?

-“The diagnostic process begins when a parent or caregiver notices differences in a child’s behavior, communication or social skills,” said Kathryn McMullin, L.C.S.W., R.P.T., A.S.D.C.S., therapist at Inspira Autism Diagnostic Center Woodbury.
-“Concerns may include missed milestones, repetitive behaviors or sensory sensitivities.”
+“The diagnostic process begins when a parent or caregiver notices differences in a child’s communication, behavior or social development,” said Kathryn McMullin, L.C.S.W., R.P.T., A.S.D.C.S., therapist at Inspira Autism Diagnostic Center Woodbury.
+“Concerns may include missed milestones, limited eye contact, repetitive behaviors, sensory sensitivities or delayed speech.”

-There are also occasions when someone like a family member, daycare worker or teacher has pointed out something they have observed.
-If this happens, discuss these observations with your child’s pediatrician, who may refer you to a specialist or an autism diagnostic center for further evaluation.
+Sometimes concerns are raised by a family member, daycare provider or teacher.
+If this happens, discuss those observations with your child’s pediatrician.
+They may recommend further evaluation by a specialist or refer you to an autism diagnostic center.

 Who conducts an autism evaluation?